innovation-first/paradox-innovation/content/posts/duckdb/index.md

 categories:
 - data
 image: 'duckDB2.webp'
-author: Dorian Finel
+author: 'Dorian Finel'
 ---

 There are dozens and dozens of data analysis engines, each claiming to be the fastest, the lightest, or the most flexible.
-But in this ocean of contenders, where some turn out to be ugly ducklings, lies a hidden gem: DuckDB.
+But in this ocean of contenders, where some turn out to be ugly ducklings, lies a hidden gem: **DuckDB**.
 Still young and growing, this little duck has, in my opinion, a particularly interesting place in the vast pond of data analysis.

 ## Quack is DuckDB ?